Ancient-Wisdom.Co.Uk

-There are several prominent clusters of megalithic sites in Europe.
-Household names such as the Orkney Islands, Boyne Valley, Carnac, Avebury and Malta for example, were all operational at the same period of time (c.
-3,500 - 3,100 BC), at the height of the Neolithic period.
-Although they are scattered along over a thousand miles of coastline, and cross several localised Neolithic cultural zones, these 'complexes' show several specific and contemporary cultural features suggesting that - at the very least, they shared a common socio-religious experience to the people who were involved in their creation.
+Household names such as the Orkney Islands, Boyne Valley, Carnac, Salisbury and Malta, were all functioning at the same period of time (c.
+3,100 - 2,400 BC), at the height of the Neolithic period.
+Although they are scattered over a thousand miles of coastline, and cross several localised Neolithic regions, these 'complexes' are united by a set of specific and contemporary cultural features, a fact which suggests that - at the very least, they offered a common socio-religious experience to the people who lived alongside them.

-These complexes can be seen to have united Neolithic people in an important cultural way unseen before in Europe, as demonstrated by the fact that in many cases the same locations were re-used over and over for thousands of years.
-The development of such large-scale construction programs also creates requirement for skills and crafts.
+The construction of so many grandiose complexes at this time united the Neolithic people in an important cultural way unseen before in Europe.
+Their existence acted as a stabilising anchor, as demonstrated by the fact that in many cases the very same locations were re-used over and again for thousands of years.
+The development of such large-scale construction programs also created a requirement for specialised skills and crafts.
 But how are we to view these complexes today.
 Were they the prehistoric equivalent of modern cities, Astro-religious centres, what drove the western European Neolithic people to build so many civil-scale structures, and how are we to understand such a choreographed event through modern eyes.

 The Orkneys complex, Scotland.
 (Includes Brodgar, Stennes, Maes Howe, Skara Brae).